Volkanite/knowledge/key.md

     git status

-If your repository remote URL start with 'git@github' and NOT 'https', you sucessfully set up SSH
+If your repository remote URL starts with 'git@github' and NOT 'https', you sucessfully set up SSH

     git remote -v